cvtrust/applicant_test_1/README.md

 ### Provided Base Project
 This provided base project uses Vue, Vite, Laravel and Inertia in a dockerized environment.
-Feel free to use this project as a template for your assigment (NOT FORK this project).
+Feel free to use this project as a template for your assigment (DO NOT FORK this project).

 ![Template](./readme/template.jpg)